martinlang-compeng/Paperoria_Game_Project/README.md

 # Paperoria_Game_Project
-* The game is presented in a horizontal slice format to give a general idea what the finished product would be
+* The game is presented in a horizontal slice format to give a general idea of what the finished product would be

 ## Features:
 The game includes several features that were listed in the original game pitch: